richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

 $Token = az account get-access-token --resource "https://kusto.windows.net" --query accessToken -o tsv
 ```

-#### 6A.
-If `az` is not recognized, verify installation:
+### 6.1 (Conditional) If az is not recognized, verify installation

 ```powershell
 where.exe az
 ```

-- If `az` is missing, reinstall it using `winget`:
+### 6.2 (Conditional) If az is missing, reinstall using winget

 ```powershell
 winget install --id Microsoft.AzureCLI --source winget --accept-package-agreements --accept-source-agreements
 ```

-- If installed but not recognized, manually add it to `PATH` and restart the PowerShell terminal:
+### 6.3 (Conditional) If az is installed but not recognized, manually add it to PATH and restart the PowerShell terminal

 ```powershell
 $AzPath = "C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2\wbin"